The integer point transform as a complete invariant

 \end{question}

-\begin{question} More generally, given any two finite sets of integer points $A, B \subset \Z^d$, is there a \emph{finite set} $S\subset \R^d$ such that
+\begin{question} More generally, given any two finite sets of integer points $A, B \subset \Z^d$, is there a~\emph{finite set} $S\subset \R^d$ such that

-\end{question} We'll answer both of these Questions in the affirmative.
+\end{question} We will answer both of these Questions in the affirmative.
 Somewhat surprisingly, it turns out that just one point suffices for both questions.
-We also prove a similar, but slightly weaker result, for rational polytopes (Theorem \ref{first main theorem}, part \ref{part 3 of main thm} below).
+We also prove a~similar, but slightly weaker result, for rational polytopes (Theorem~\ref{first main theorem}, part~\ref{part 3 of main thm} below).
 Because the direction $(\Longleftarrow)$ is trivial, it suffices to always prove the $(\Longrightarrow)$ direction.
-Throughout the paper, we'll use the special point
+Throughout the paper, we will use the special point